ibiom-cnr/Omics4Food/docs/source/tech_documentation/fastqc.rst

            The following parameters are mandatory for each step requiring data Upload on ReCaS Swift and should not be changed.

-	``USERNAME`` and ``PROJECT_ID``: Username and project-ID to identify the ReCaS Swift directory and upload the data, making them available to download.

         ::

           RECAS_URL_PREFIX: "http://cloud.recas.ba.infn.it:8080/v1/AUTH_cf2db2690546474f889e300445b3bf20"